-🖸 Create a New Pr Project Creation A project represents a and flow outputs. collection of source files, flow settings, Project Directory: Project name: Implementation name: C:/test_projects/test12 test12 Browse 0 Finish Cancel
+🖸 Create a New Pr oject Project Creation A project represents a and flow outputs. collection of source files, flow settings, Project Directory: Project name: Implementation name: C:/test_projects/test12 test12 Browse 0 Finish Cancel

-Figure 66: Create Project Dialog Example
+Figure 74: Create Project Dialog Example

-Table 97: Create Project Dialog Example
+Table 93: Create Project Dialog Example

-Field Description Project Directory The location in the file system where the project is created.
+Field Description Project DirectoryThe location in the file system where the project is created.
 Either type the new location or browse to select a file system location for the new project.
 Project Name The name of the new project to be created.
-This name is the base name of the .acxprj file created in the project directory.
-Implementation Name The name of the new implementation to be created with the project.
-Leaving this blank causes a name to be chosen automatically.
+This name is the base name of the .acxprj file creat project directory. project directory.
+Implementation NameThe name of the new implementation to be created with the project.
+Leaving this blank causes a new be chosen automatically.